Veracruz International Airport: Facilities

 The airport is located on the outskirts of the city of Veracruz.
 It has an elevation of 14 m above sea level and features a single runway designated as 01/19, measuring 2400 m in length with an asphalt surface.
 A former runway, designated as Runway 09/27, is no longer in operation.
 The commercial aviation apron provides nine stands mainly designed for narrow-body aircraft.
 The general aviation apron offers parking for fixed-wing aircraft and heliports for private aviation.
 The airport has the capacity to handle up to 20 operations per hour.

 The passenger terminal is a two-story building.
 The ground floor houses the main entrance, a check-in area, and the arrivals section, which includes customs and immigration facilities along with four baggage claim carousels.
 Additionally, it offers car rental services, taxi stands, snack bars, and souvenir shops.
 The upper floor of the terminal contains the security checkpoint and departure area equipped with a food court, a duty-free shop, a VIP lounge, and Concourse A, featuring four gates equipped with jet bridges.
-This concourse is primarily utilized by Aeromexico, Viva Aerobus, and United Airlines.
+This concourse is primarily utilized by Aeromexico, Viva, and United Airlines.
 Concourse B (Gates B1-8) is situated on the ground floor's northern end of the terminal and is primarily used by Aerus, TAR, Viva Aerobus, and Volaris.

 Adjacent to the terminal, other facilities include civil aviation hangars, cargo and logistics and courier companies, and designated spaces for general aviation.
 The terminal does not have public transportation service to the city of Veracruz; however, it does offer ADO bus services to nearby cities like Xalapa.
 The parking facility provides both short-term and long-term parking spaces.

 Veracruz Airport hosts the following facilities: